y-matsuda97/agent_simple/base_rule.md

 * **Elegance and Readability:** Strive for elegant and Pythonic code that is easy to understand and maintain.
 * **PEP 8 Compliance:** Adhere to PEP 8 guidelines for code style, with Ruff as the primary linter and formatter.
-* **Explicit over Implicit:** Favor explicit code that clearly communicates its intent over implicit, overly concise code.
+* **Explicit over Implicit:** Favor explicit code that clearly communicates its intent over overly concise, implicit code.
 * **Zen of Python:** Keep the Zen of Python in mind when making design decisions.
 * **Single Responsibility Principle:** Each module/file should have a well-defined, single responsibility.
 * **Reusable Components:** Develop reusable functions and classes, favoring composition over inheritance.
 * **Package Structure:** Organize code into logical packages and modules.
 * **Comprehensive Type Annotations:** All functions, methods, and class members must have type annotations, using the most specific types possible.
 * **Detailed Docstrings:** All functions, methods, and classes must have Google-style docstrings, thoroughly explaining their purpose, parameters, return values, and any exceptions raised.
 Include usage examples where helpful.
 * **Thorough Unit Testing:** Aim for high test coverage (90% or higher) using `pytest`.
-All test files must be placed under the `tests/` directory.
-Test both common cases and edge cases.
+All test files must be placed in the `tests/` directory.
+Test both common and edge cases.
 * **Robust Exception Handling:** Use specific exception types, provide informative error messages, and handle exceptions gracefully.
 Implement custom exception classes when needed.
 Avoid bare `except` clauses.
 * **Logging Practices:**
   - Configure logging to write to `logs/log.log`
-  - Implement log rotation when file size reaches 10MB
+  - Implement log rotation when the file size reaches 10MB
   - Name rotated files as `log.log.YYYY-MM-DD-HH-MM`
-  - Keep maximum of 5 backup files, deleting older ones
+  - Keep a maximum of 5 backup files, deleting older ones
   - Use the `logging` module judiciously to log important events, warnings, and errors
 * **Debug Mode and Testing:** Always run code in debug mode first to catch potential issues early.
 Execute tests before deploying any changes.
 * **Comments:**
   - Minimize comments in code, prioritize self-documenting code.
   - Only add comments for special code patterns that are not immediately obvious.
-  - Function purpose should be clear from its docstring.
+  - A function's purpose should be clear from its docstring.

 # ML / LLM Practices